 Please note: this article contains descriptions of torture, murder and rape that may be distressing to some readers.
-I also did not take any of my own photographs whilst in the Museum of Crimes Against Humanity and Genocide, and so the pictures used are not from inside the museum, but from the Siege of Sarajevo itself.
-Some of the photographs contain graphic images that may also be distressing.
-My featured image is by Ron Haviv.
+I did not take any of my own photographs whilst in the Museum of Crimes Against Humanity and Genocide and so the pictures used are from the Siege of Sarajevo itself, and all are from WikiCommons.

 The first thing that confronts you as you enter the Museum of Crimes Against Humanity and Genocide is a life-size photograph of a woman’s corpse.
 She’d been heavily pregnant when she was shot and the foetus in her stomach is almost fully developed and clearly visible in the picture.
 It is a shocking thing to see, but in a way, I was grateful that the museum had chosen not to ease people in gently as the rest of the exhibition was not any easier to stomach.

-Exhibits in the Museum of Crimes Against Humanity and Genocide include written testimonies, personal items (some of which have been exhumed from mass graves), photographs, documentary films, a reconstructed prison cell, official documents, video testimonies and more.
+Exhibits in the Museum of Crimes Against Humanity and Genocide include written testimonies, personal items of both victim and perpetrator (some of which have been exhumed from mass graves), photographs, documentary films (one about the Siege of Sarajevo, one about sexual violence and one featuring victims’ and eye-witnesses’ reports), a reconstructed prison cell, a replica of a mass grave, official documents, video testimonies and much more.

-Often, a photograph of a smiling face is accompanied by text detailing the gruesome fate of the victim.
-One that I still remember, almost 2 months later, is a picture of a strikingly handsome man of a similar age to myself.
+Often, a photograph of a smiling face is accompanied by text detailing the subject’s gruesome fate.
+One that I still remember is a picture of a strikingly handsome man of a similar age to myself.
 He’s somebody that I would be friends with, perhaps even somebody that I would date.
 He’s just a normal guy who likes to hang out with his friends, drink beer and go to parties.

 Only he isn’t.